 Yes, these have a little natural cane sugar.
 But that’s because it’s too bitter to drink lemon juice!
 Just brush your teeth a short while after drinking, if you’re worried about decaying teeth.
 But these are only for treats anyway, and a good way to get more water into you.

 - Urban Cordial is a great brand, that makes fruit squash from surplus fruits.
 Flavours include Elderflower, Strawberry Sage, Raspberry Rosemary, Blackberry Lavender and Pear Ginger.
-Bored of working in the city, Natasha switched hats and so far, her company has saved over 30 tonnes of fruit from landfill.
+Bored of working in the city, Natasha switched hats and so far, her company has saved over 30 tonnes of fruit.